Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2 - Pre-Flight Checklist/README.md

 #### Lab 2.2 Redeem Your Copilot Coupon
 Redeem Your Copilot Coupon.
 Treat this like "Upgrading Your Flight Experience".
 Redeeming the Copilot coupon enhances their coding journey, similar to getting a flight upgrade.

+##### Redeem your Copilot Coupon
+To work with Copilot you need a subscription For this Hads-on lab we arranged a trial version for you that you can redeem by using a coupon code that we have for you.
+Please follow allong the next steps carefully to redeem your Copilot trial subscription.
+The coupon gives access to Copilot for 14 days.

 -TBD